 Corrected and Uncorrected Misstatements

 Professional standards require us to accumulate all known and likely misstatements identified during the audit, other than those that are trivial, and communicate them to the appropriate level of management.
-All misstatements detected as a result of audit procedures were corrected by management.
-The entries included adjustments required for the full accrual presentation of the government-wide statements, an adjustment to record accounts receivable and deferred inflows of resources related to property taxes, and properly recording long-term debt and capital asset activity.
+Management has corrected all such misstatements.